feliks-szyszka/feliks-szyszka/README.md

 - Linux

 ## my current setup
-i work on a mediocre pc with:
+I work on a mediocre pc with:
 - Intel i5-3570K
 - 8GB RAM
-- GTX 750Ti
+- GTX 750 Ti
 - 500GB SSD
 - 500GB HDD

 ## portfolio
-feel free to check out my [portfolio](https://feliks-szyszka.github.io) to see some of the projects I’ve been working on.
+Feel free to check out my [portfolio](https://feliks-szyszka.github.io) to see some of my work.

 ## get in touch
-if you have any questions or want to collaborate, feel free to [get in touch](https://feliks-szyszka.github.io/contact.html).
+If you have any questions or want to collaborate, feel free to [get in touch](https://feliks-szyszka.github.io/).